westerveltco/.github/README.md

 # westerveltco/.github

-Organization-wide settings repository for The Westervelt Company.
+Organization-wide settings for The Westervelt Company repositories.